 |House Casterly of Casterly Rock|

-Legend says the first Lord Casterly was a huntsman, Corlos, son of Caster, who lived in a village near where Lannisport eventually sprang up.
-This legend tells ups that Corlos slew a lion that had been troubling the village, but he spared its cubs.
-The gods took favor on him and showed him where to find a huge vein of gold.
+According to legend, the founder of House Casterly was the huntsman Corlos, son of Caster, who lived in a village near where Lannisport eventually sprang up.
+Corlos slew a lion that had been troubling the village in her den within the Rock.
+Because Corlos spared her cubs, the gods took favor on him and showed him where to find a huge vein of gold.